castacks/DytanVO/README.md

 DytanVO is a learning-based visual odometry (VO) based on its precursor, [TartanVO](https://github.com/castacks/tartanvo).
 It is the first supervised learning-based VO method that deals with dynamic environments.
 It takes two consecutive monocular frames in real-time and predicts camera ego-motion in an iterative fashion.
 It achieves an average improvement of 27.7% over state-of-the-art VO solutions in real-world dynamic environments, and even performs competitively among dynamic visual SLAM systems which optimize the trajectory on the backend.
 Experiments on plentiful unseen environments also demonstrate its generalizability.

 ## Installation
 We provide an environment file using [anaconda](https://www.anaconda.com/).
-The code has been tested on an RTX 2080 Ti with CUDA 11.4.
+The code has been tested on an RTX 2080Ti with CUDA 11.4.
 ```bash
 conda env create -f environment.yaml
 conda activate dytanvo